 Additionally, depending on the jurisdiction, players may be able to self-exclude from all online gambling activities.
 For instance, in Denmark, players can exclude themselves form all gambling activities in the country by register in the Register Over Frivilligt Udelukkede Spillere.

 Self-assessment quiz – It is common for operators to include free self-assessment quizzes as part of their responsible gambling tools.
 This is usually a short quiz that consist of a series of statements that asks players to rate how much the statement applies to them on a scale of 1 – 10.
 Sometimes quizzes are also set up in the form of yes or no questions.

-Problem Gambling Support Resources – Many iGaming sites will also provide a list of organizations designed to offer support to individuals suffering from problem gambling as well as support for their families and friends.
+Problem Gambling Support Resources – Many iGaming sites will also provide a list of organizations designed to offer support and guidance to individuals suffering from problem gambling as well as support for their families and friends.
 Usually, the resources provided are specific to the jurisdictions they target.
 For instance, examples of organizations commonly listed in the UK include:

 - Gamblers Anonymous

 - Gambling Therapy Helpline